 CBD Skunk Haze

-One of the most popular strains in recent memory, CBD Skunk Haze is an easy-to-use hybrid with pleasant properties in taste, aroma, and effects.
-It contains about equal levels of THC and CBD, providing mild effects characteristic of each.
+One of the most popular strains in recent memory, CBD Skunk Haze, is an easy-to-use hybrid with pleasant properties in taste, aroma, and effects.
+It contains about equal levels of THC and CBD, providing the mild effects of each.

 CBD Shark Shock

 A strongly indica-dominant strain with a sharp, spicy taste, CBD Shark Shock actually contains about as much of its namesake cannabinoid as it does THC.
 This makes for a relaxant mix that treats pain, anxiety, and inflammation incredibly well but without inducing side effects too easily.